-Between 2021 and 2022 Fedor Konyuknov plans to attempt the first solo crossing of the Pacific Ocean aboard a solar-powered catamaran NOVA.
+Between 2023 and 2024 Fedor Konyukhov plans to attempt the first solo crossing of the Pacific Ocean aboard a solar-powered catamaran NOVA.
 Part of project NOVA is the construction of an 11m ocean-class catamaran equipped with electric motors and flexible solar modules.

 Measuring devices will be installed aboard the NOVA catamaran, in order to monitor the work of the solar modules and on-board batteries.
 The data retrieved will be given to the project’s technological partners, as well as being used for project “Albatross – a non-stop flight around the world on solar energy”.